ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

 The 'I' that is being thought of is the same 'I' that thinks because the power of imagination and perception exists

 ## New methodology

+give it completely free rein, and then tighten the reins

+### Wax Argument

+The sesnory data of wax completely changed when it is melt, yet we still think the same wax remains

+what the max remains is its extensibility and changibility.
+However, extensibility and changibility is not from my imagination because I cannot imagine infinite things, while extensibility and changibility are infinite.

+distinctiveness does not come from my senses, but my judgement

+Therefore it is once again clear that I exists because I judge.